 What is online therapy?

 Online therapy, also known as virtual therapy or online counseling, is a way to receive therapy virtually on your mobile device, laptop, or personal computer.
 Unlike traditional in-person therapy, which takes place at a therapist’s office, online therapy enables a patient to connect with a qualified therapist from the comfort and privacy of their own home.
-To attend an online therapy session, all you need is an internet connection, a device with a microphone and camera, and a safe and quiet space.
+To attend an online therapy session, you only need an internet connection, a device with a microphone and camera, and a safe and quiet space.

 Online therapy vs in-person therapy